Abhishek-A-More/Abhishek-A-More/README.md

-  👋 About Me
+  👋 About Me...

   👨🏻‍💼 Hi there!
-I'm Abhishek More | BSc in Computer Science | a Certified Fullstack Python/Django Developer 🖥️ passionate about building efficient, scalable, and user-friendly applications.
+I'm Abhishek More | BSc in Computer Science | a Certified Fullstack Python/Django Developer

+  🖥️ passionate about building efficient, scalable, and user-friendly applications.
 I have hands-on experience with the following technologies:

-  🌐 Frontend: HTML, CSS, JavaScript, Bootstrap, jQuery 🧑‍💻 Backend: Python, Django
+  🌐 Frontend: HTML, CSS, JavaScript, Bootstrap, jQuery

+  🧑‍💻 Backend: Python, Django

   👨🏻‍💻 Databases: MySQL, SQLite

   🐹 Version Control: GitHub

   📫 How to reach me ...

 <!---